CedarsDSN/Galaxy_tutorial/docs/source/Primary analysis/Importing data.rst

 * Click "For all selected" and choose "Build List of Dataset Pairs"

-* In the new panel that appears, rename the text of unpaired forward to a common selector for forward reads and do the same for reverse reads
+* In the new panel that appears, rename the text of unpaired forward to a common selector for forward reads and do the same for reverse reads (For example, if your forward reads have _R1 and reverse reads have _R2, use _R1 for selecting forward reads and _R2 for reverse reads)

-* Click "Pair" these datasets for each valid forward and reverse pair
+* Click "Pair these datasets" for each valid forward and reverse pair

 * Enter a name for the collection and click "Create List" to build the collection

 * To lock the changes, click on the checkmark icon at the top of the history

+* Your collection of fastq files is ready to be used in the workflow